Best Dividend-Paying Altcoins and Cryptocurrencies 2023

 In traditional finance, dividends are regular payments made by companies to stockholders.
 The value of dividends derives from the company’s profits and is decided by the Board of Directors.

-When it comes to the crypto market, dividends represent rewards paid by crypto companies from their revenue, fees, or profits.
+Regarding the crypto market, dividends represent rewards crypto companies pay from their revenue, fees, or profits.

 You should not confuse cryptocurrency dividends with staking rewards or airdrops, especially as the latter create dilution.
 Even though crypto dividends often look similar to staking rewards, they derive from profits or revenues made by the project, usually a centralized service such as a trading platform.
 In the case of staking, the awards are paid to block validators who maintain the network.